mdolab/MACH-Aero/machAeroTutorials/intro.rst

 As you do this, ask yourself, "Do I understand why the code is written this way?"
 This will result in a much deeper understanding of how to use the tools and eventually will help you develop code in a consistent manner.
 To make this easier for you, we provide a basic script that will create the directory structure in your desired location so that all you have to do is create the files themselves.
-To run this script, go to the mach_aero_tutorials root folder and run the following:
+To run this script, go to the MACH-Aero root folder and run the following:

 .. prompt:: bash